oshothebig/galibier/README.rst

 OpenFlow controller
 -------------------
-Galibier is still under development and unfortunately the implementation of OpenFlow controller is not included now.
-Currently, Galibier provides only a benchmark program for evaluating OpenFlow controllers.
+Galibier is still under development.
+It provides an OpenFlow controller and a benchmark program for evaluating OpenFlow controllers.

 How to build
 ------------